 - Know when to contact a debt settlement company.
 In the end, you may realize that going it alone is more difficult than you expected.
 Find a good debt settlement company to help.

-If your goal is to get your debt under control, do it yourself debt settlement may be the answer.
+If your goal is to get your debt under control, a do it yourself debt settlement may be the answer.
+However, debt settlement companies can often obtain better results.
+Why not get a free consultation and see what programs a debt relief specialist recommends.